+More than one million displaced refugees live in Uganda.
+Of these, more than two thirds are babies and children.
 More than ten percent of these vulnerable children are unaccompanied, torn from their homes and loved ones to face extreme poverty, malnutrition, and virulent disease.

 Orphaned CHILDREN growing up in poverty are especially vulnerable to PHYSICAL and SEXUAL ABUSE – even death – and are often forced into early marriage, or child labour, usually missing out on vital education.